tech-mayank/AI-based-smart-distancing/README.md

 </div>

 ## :innocent: Motivation
-✔ WHO advises to wear mask and prevent touching Nose, Face and Eyes.
+✔ WHO advises to wear mask and prevent touching Nose, Face and Eyes.<br />
-✔ WHO advises to maintain social distancing.
+✔ WHO advises to maintain social distancing.<br />
-✔ Minimum permissible distance is 1 metre (3 feet).
+✔ Minimum permissible distance is 1 metre (3 feet).<br />
-✔ Prevention is the only way to control spread of Novel Corona Virus and will lead of flattening of curve.
+✔ Prevention is the only way to control spread of Novel Corona Virus and will lead of flattening of curve.<br />

 So, During the lockdown when everyone was busy lamenting over the problems, the world is facing.
 I was busy making this Artificial Intelligence based smart distancing monitoring system.